TTQBqueen/UNCG-Fitness-Connnect-Project/README.md

 ![Alt text](FitnessULMFinal.png)

 ---
-> Clone the repo and make sure you have a database named UNCG-Fitness-Connect and upload the UNCG-Connect-SQL file to the database.
->
-> All passwords are password
->
-> STUDENT: Username = StudentTest
->
-> INSTRUCTOR Username = InstructorTest
->
-> ADMIN  Username = AdminTest

-- Clone the project and open in an IDE.
+- Clone the project and open it in an IDE.
-- Open XAMPP Control Panel Dashboard.
+- Open the XAMPP Control Panel Dashboard.
 - Start Apache.
 - Start MySQL.
 - Click on MySQL Admin, to open the database dashboard on your browser.